jupitern/slim3-skeleton/README.md

 Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application (Tested with slim 3.12).
 This application handles http and command line requests.
-This application ships with a few service providers and a Session middleware out of the box.
+This application ships with a few service providers and a session middleware out of the box.
 Supports container resolution and auto-wiring.

 To remove a service provider comment it on config/app.php file and remove it from composer.json, update composer.